 Holiday Letting Price Information in Marylebone

-The graph shows the average letting prices for the next twelve months in Marylebone.
-Holiday letting prices are the highest in December (22/12 - 29/12).
-The cheapest week to book a holiday rental is in August (31/08 - 07/09).
+The graph shows the average rental prices for the next twelve months in Marylebone.
+Holiday letting prices are the highest in April (13/04 - 20/04).
+The cheapest week to book a holiday rental is in February (08/02 - 15/02).

 Holiday Home Availability Information in Marylebone

 Find out the percentage of available rentals & cottages in Marylebone with the graph above.
-The busiest time to book a holiday letting in Marylebone so far is in September (07/09 - 14/09), where only 36 rentals are available.
-It is easier to find a rental in a week of November (24/11 - 01/12), as only 32% of the accommodations are booked.
+The busiest time to book a holiday letting in Marylebone so far is in February (01/02 - 08/02), where only 40 rentals are available.
+It is easier to find a rental during one week of May (04/05 - 11/05), when only 28% of the holiday lettings on offer are booked.

-This is the climate diagram in Marylebone.
-During July, maximum temperatures go up to more than 23° On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is July while the driest month is March.
+This is the climate diagram for Marylebone.
+During July, maximum temperatures climb above 23°.
+On the other hand, you could have temperatures dropping under 2° in January.
+The rainiest month is July, while the driest month is March.

 A Marylebone holiday letting gives you the keys London